pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 Unenroll students from a course
 *********************************

 You remove students from a course by unenrolling them.
+To prevent students from re-enrolling, you must also close course enrollment.
+You use Studio to set the Enrollment End Date for the course to a date in the past.
+See :ref:`Set Important Dates for Your Course`.

 To unenroll students, you supply the email addresses of enrolled students.

 **Note**: Unenrollment does not delete data for a student.
 An unenrolled student's state remains in the database.

 #.
 View the live version of your course.

 #.
-Click **Instructor** then **Try New Beta Dashboard**.

-#.
 Click **Membership**.

 #.
 In the Batch Enrollment section of the page, enter an email address or multiple addresses separated by commas or line feeds.

 #.
 Click **Unenroll**.
-The student can no longer access the courseware, contribute to discussions, or participate in the course.
+The course is no longer listed on the students' dashboards, and the students can no longer contribute to discussions or the wiki or access the courseware.